 The global community has a grand plan.
 By 2030, all hunger should be eradicated.
 Public funds alone are insufficient to finance it – further funds from the private sector must be mobilised.

 In order to support people in poorer, rural regions on a long-term basis, Welthungerhilfe (WHH) is adopting, among other things, market-based approaches.

 Promoting business ideas in the countryside – two examples

 In the region of Nangarhar in Afghanistan, for example, WHH has been supporting rose oil production since 2004.
 ‘Roses not opium’ was the initial guiding principle.
 The result today: high-quality rose oil at organic world market quality.
 Today, the product secures incomes for around 800 families, a former project employee manages the rose oil production as an independent entrepreneur.

-13 agricultural training centres in India are another proven test case for social business.
+13 agricultural training centers in India are another proven test case for social business.
 With government financial support, the ‘Green Colleges’ offer know-how and services along agricultural value creation chains for socially disadvantaged groups in rural India.
-For the future, these training centres should create competencies in the areas of cultivation, processing and marketing and should be financially self-sufficient – in close cooperation with government and civil society.
+These training centers should create competencies in the areas of cultivation, processing and marketing and should be financially self-sufficient – in close cooperation with government and civil society.

-The Welthungerhilfe Strategy refers explicitly to the strengthening of new alliances with the private sector and of pro-poor business approaches in connection with the implementation of innovative ideas.
-The work of the organisation is about ‘transforming aid recipients into proud actors in the form of consumers, producers and/or entrepreneurs’.
+The Welthungerhilfe strategy refers explicitly to the strengthening of new alliances with the private sector and of pro-poor business approaches in connection with the implementation of innovative ideas.
+The work of the organization is about "transforming aid recipients into proud actors in the form of consumers, producers and/or entrepreneurs".